zoxpx/pxdocs/content/reference/release-notes/portworx.md

 ### Key Fixes

 * Readdir performance for directories with a large number of files \(greater 128K file count in a single directory\)
-* PX running on AWS AutoScalingGroup now handles existing devices attached with names such as `/dev/xvdcw` which have an extra letter at the end.
+* Portworx running on AWS AutoScalingGroup now handles existing devices attached with names such as `/dev/xvdcw` which have an extra letter at the end.
-* Occasionally, containers that use shared volumes could get a “transport end point disconnected” error when PX restarts.
+* Occasionally, containers that use shared volumes could get a “transport end point disconnected” error when Portworx restarts.
 This has been resolved.
 * Fixed an issue where Portworx failed to resolve Kubernetes services by their DNS names if the user sets the Portworx DaemonSet DNS Policy as `ClusterFirstWithHostNet`.
-* PWX- 4078 When PX runs in 100s of nodes, a few nodes show high memory usage.
+* PWX- 4078 When Portworx runs in 100s of nodes, a few nodes show high memory usage.

 ## 1.2.11.10